This article is part of our FAQs & Troubleshooting series.

 Advertisers can append up to 5 sub IDs to a conversion URL.
 These are invisible to affiliates unless the advertiser enables the “Display Advertiser Sub IDs to Affiliates” setting.
 For more information, read our article on customizing a conversion link.

-How do I start a click session with an impression?
+How do I start click sessions with impressions?

-To start a click session on an impression, first go to your offer's page.
-In the Tracking panel, click Edit in the top right to view the tracking settings.
-Then, set Start Session Tracking to "Impressions".
+To start a click session on impression, first go to your offer’s page.
+In the Tracking panel, click Edit to view the tracking settings.
+Then, set Start Session Tracking to “Impressions”.
 Keep in mind that a click will update the measured session information, even if the session began on impression.

 Why am I seeing clicks tracked but not impressions?